Discover the Science Behind Thermo Bamboo

 In contrast, the middle layer—bamboo meat—is rich in aligned cellulose fibers, which form the structural backbone of bamboo.
 Removing the outer and inner layers allows us to create a more uniform, bondable, and mechanically robust material.

-To enhance the durability and stability of bamboo fibers, ZHUART applies two thermal treatment methods based on product type:
+To enhance the durability and stability of bamboo fibers, ZHUART applies two heat treatment methods based on product type:

-• Deep Carbon Product: Bamboo strands undergo high-temperature vacuum drying at temperatures exceeding 220°C.
+• Deep Carbon Product: Bamboo strands undergo high-temperature vacuum carbonization at temperatures exceeding 220°C.

-• Light Carbon Product: Strands are subjected to steam carbonization at about 100°C.
+• Light Carbon Product: Strands are subjected to steam carbonization at 100-140°C.

 Both processes serve two functions:

-• Sugar Removal: Decomposes sugars, starches, proteins, and other nutrients that attract mold, insects, and fungi.
+• Decomposes nutrients like sugars, starches, and proteins that attract mold and insects.

-• Enhanced Stability: Heat breaks down hydrophilic hydroxyl groups in hemicellulose, reducing the bamboo’s ability to absorb water.
+• Heat breaks down hydrophilic hydroxyl groups in hemicellulose, reducing the bamboo’s ability to absorb water.
 This minimizes swelling, shrinking, and warping during outdoor exposure.

 Deep Carbon and Light Carbon products look different in color, and their production processes vary.

-Deep Carbon products undergoe longer and more intense thermal treatment.
-The bamboo fibers become more brittle, leading to enhanced uniformity in color and long-term stability.
+Deep Carbon products undergo longer and more intense thermal treatment — vacuum carbonization at above 220°C, leading to enhanced uniformity in color and long-term stability.

-Light Carbon is treated at lower temperatures, which helps preserve more of the bamboo’s natural fiber strength.
-ZHUART has optimized the Light Carbon processing technique to achieve durability comparable to Deep Carbon.
-However, its resistance to mold is slightly lower and requires more maintenance.
+Light Carbon is treated at lower temperatures — steam carbonization at 100-140°C. ZHUART has optimized the Light Carbon processing technique to achieve durability comparable to Deep Carbon.
+However, its resistance to mold is lower and therefore requires more maintenance.

-After thermal modification, the bamboo strands are immersed in phenolic resin (also known as bioglue) to bond the fiber bundles together.
-During this process, the resin penetrates deeply into the bamboo’s cellular structure, filling internal voids and coating each fiber to form a strong and cohesive internal matrix.
+After heat treatment, bamboo strands are immersed in phenolic resin (also called bioglue) to bond the fiber bundles together.
+During this process, the resin penetrates deeply into the bamboo’s cell structure, filling internal voids and coating each fiber to form a strong and cohesive internal matrix.
 Excess resin is then drained, and the strands are carefully dried to reach the optimal moisture content before hot pressing.

 Phenolic resin is commonly used in outdoor-grade engineered wood.
-It helps reduce surface cracking and significantly improves water resistance and dimensional stability.
+It helps reduce surface cracking and significantly improves moisture resistance and dimensional stability.

 Resin application

-At ZHUART, we use Dynea™ phenolic resin, which complies with strict environmental and safety regulations, including those of the EU and the United States.
-Dynea’s resins are well known for their low emissions and exceptional bonding performance in structural outdoor applications.
+We use Dynea™ phenolic resin, which complies with strict environmental and safety regulations in both the EU and the US.
+Dynea’s resins are well known for their low emissions and exceptional bonding performance in outdoor structural uses.

-ZHUART uses hot pressing to transform bamboo strands into dense, durable structural materials.
-During hot pressing, the strands are layered into molds and compressed under temperatures of up to 132°C and pressures reaching 22 MPa, with steam circulating throughout the press system.
+We use hot pressing to turn bamboo strands into dense, durable material with stable structure.
+During hot pressing, bamboo strands are layered into molds and compressed at temperatures up to 130°C and pressures over 20 MPa, with steam circulating throughout the press system.
 Heated platens evenly transfer thermal energy, allowing the resin to fully flow and cure within the bamboo fiber bundles.

 The combination of heat and pressure creates strong internal bonding, significantly enhancing dimensional stability and resistance to moisture, decay, and warping.
 In this process, a 15 cm thick bamboo mat can be compressed into a 2.1 cm board.

-ZHUART operates the industry’s largest 5400-ton press and is the only manufacturer capable of producing thermo bamboo panels up to 60 cm thick, opening the door to large-format structural applications.
+We operates the industry’s largest 5400-ton press and is the only manufacturer capable of producing bamboo scrimber panels up to 60 mm thick and 4.2 metres long, opening the door to large-format structural applications.

 compression